blueCFD/Core/index.md

- * The [issue tracker]({{ site.github.repo }}/issues) should be used for problems directly associated to the ports of OpenFOAM technology and related open source projects, specificaly those provided in the repositories in the [blueCFD project at Github](http://github.com/blueCFD).
+ * The [issue tracker]({{ site.github.repo }}/issues) should be used for problems directly associated to the ports of OpenFOAM technology and related open source projects, specifically those provided in the repositories in the [blueCFD project at Github](http://github.com/blueCFD).

  * For dedicated support and development contracts related to blueCFD-Core,